Know Your Retirement wellness score

 Your Retirement Deferrals

-The amount you contribute to your 403(b) retirement savings plan has the potential to make a big difference to your retirement account balance over time.
+The amount you contribute to your 403(b) and Roth retirement savings plans have the potential to make a big difference to your retirement account balance over time.

-- Newly hired employees are automatically enrolled in the retirement savings plan at 4% unless a different deferral amount is elected.
+- Newly hired employees are automatically enrolled in the retirement savings plan at 4% unless a different deferral amount or plan is elected.

 - ARHS matches 75% of the first 4% you contribute after service, hours and age requirements are met.

-- Discretionary Basic Contribution of 2% total compensation (service, hours and age apply).
+- Discretionary Basic Contribution of 2% total compensation (service, hours and age apply) after September 30th.

 - Must be at least 21 years of age.